-Israel installs security cameras as Jerusalem tensions build
+Israel installs security cameras as Jerusalem tensions build | CNN

 A violent weekend

+A significant percentage of Jordan’s population is of Palestinian origin and a Jordanian religious authority, the Waqf, administers the Temple Mount/Noble Sanctuary.

+On Friday, thousands of Jordanians took to the streets to protest the situation in Jerusalem.

-On Friday night, three Israelis were killed in their home in the West Bank settlement of Halamish Friday night when police say a young Palestinian man breached the settlement's security fence and stabbed them to death.
+Earlier in the weekend, on Friday night, three Israelis were killed in their home in the West Bank settlement of Halamish when police say a young Palestinian man breached the settlement’s security fence and stabbed them to death.
 Yosef Solomon, 70, and his son, Elad, and daughter, Chaya, died in the attack.
 Their funerals will take place Sunday evening.

 Netanyahu said Israel would look to destroy the home of the attacker as soon as possible, a routine measure intended as a deterrent against future attacks.